LittleD3092/My-Vault/1. Archived/Thermodynamics/Control Volume.md

 ![[Pasted image 20221028190126.png]]

 The process is not included in this note.
 See Introduction to "Fluid Mechanics, 10th edition" for full process of deriving the equation.
-The equation derived is called ==Bernoulli equation==:
+The equation derived is called [[Bernoulli's Equations]]:

 $$\underline{\frac p \rho + \frac{V_S^2}{2} + gz = \text{constant}}_\#$$